Apple Watch Ultra 2 vs Garmin Forerunner 965

 Frequently Asked Questions

-Apple Watch Ultra 2 excels if you value brightest apple display ever (up to 3,000 nits) for superior outdoor visibility.
-Garmin Forerunner 965 is better if you prioritize bright, high-resolution 1.4" amoled makes maps easy to read.
-Pick based on your budget and daily use.
+Apple Watch Ultra 2 is the better choice if you prioritize brightest apple display ever (up to 3,000 nits) for superior outdoor visibility.
+Garmin Forerunner 965 wins if you value bright, high-resolution 1.4" amoled makes maps easy to read.
+Both are rated highly (4.7★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure